aselshall/ai/README.md

 Learning objectives: Apply AI tools to a domain-specific engineering problem and communicate findings effectively

-- 8.1 Independent Study (Homework 15)
+- 8.1 Independent Study (Project)
   - Selecting an AI application relevant to civil, environmental, or construction engineering
   - Conducting analysis or building a prototype using AI tools
   - Preparing and delivering a short presentation including notebook demonstration
-  - Homework 15 – Presentation: Domain-Specific AI Application
+  - Project – Domain-Specific AI Application

 For more information, refer to [course map](https://aselshall.github.io/ai/course-map)